Recreation Certification and Certificate Program Information

 Continuing Education and Professional Certification

-One of the leading recreation certification programs is Certified Park and Recreation Professional (CPRP), a credential administered by the National Recreation and Park Association (NRPA).
+One of the leading recreation certification programs is Certified Park and Recreation Professional (CPRP), a credential that is administered by the National Recreation and Park Association (NRPA).
 Professionals seeking a recreation certification can prepare for this exam with the help of self-study aids or by enrolling in a training course.
 Individuals are eligible to take the exam if they have a combination of a bachelor's degree and experience or a high school diploma and 5 years of experience.
 Individuals who have been certified must take two continuing education credits every two years in order to renew their credentials.

 Certificate in Therapeutic Recreation